Materials-Data-Science-and-Informatics/awesome-fair/README.md

 </div>
 </br>

 > A by the [Helmholtz metadata collaboration (HMC)](https://helmholtz-metadaten.de/en) curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 The list is organized in use cases of data producers, data users, data curators and data provides.
+'FAIR' is not the same as 'open', but there is overlap.

 ## Contents
 * [Resources about the FAIR principles](#resources-about-the-fair-principles)